komol-chandra/komol-chandra/README.md

 Hi!

-I am [Komol Chandra Devnath](https://www.linkedin.com/in/kiri2ka/) A Passionate ,skilled and self-assured Software Professional .Prepared to take risks and make decisions based on scalable performance and requirements.
+I am [Komol Chandra Devnath](https://www.linkedin.com/in/kiri2ka/) A passionate, skilled and self-assured software professional.
+Prepared to take risks and make decisions based on scalable performance and requirements.
 Always strive to create expandable,efficient solutions by following clean code and principles, as well as merging and learning from the team as quickly as possible .I am strongly committed to being a solid software engineer and developing efficient software systems.
 I am interested in building excellent software that improves the lives of those around me, I am spending much time improving my web development skills.
 Every day I want to learn something new and share my knowledge.

 ---